 The thing about technical waterproof jackets is that they tend to come in bright colours.
 After all, if you’re a mountaineer, being ultra-visible might just save your life in an emergency.

-Things are a bit different in the city, where apparel is more about stylish understatement.
-Sure, you want to keep the wind and rain off, but you also don’t want to look like you’ve just stepped off Skiddaw in your luminous orange jacket.
+It's a bit different in the city, where apparel is more about stylish understatement.
+Sure, you want to keep the wind and rain off, but you also don’t want to look like you’ve just stepped off Skiddaw.

 What to wear...